 Annual PD and the CMP are separate regulatory requirements, and are tracked in different sections of the member portal.
 The PD activities you complete to fulfil your membership renewal obligations should not be counted as CMP activities, and vice versa.
 However, SWCs may choose to include discussions of PD activities in conversations with their mentor.

-Check our website regularly, follow our accounts on social media, and/or subscribe to the biweekly member newsletter to receive information about upcoming events.
+Check our website regularly for updates, follow our accounts on social media, and/or subscribe to the biweekly member newsletter to receive information about upcoming events.

 Our College is also affiliated with the Canadian Association of Social Workers (CASW).
 This means that as a registrant of our College you are automatically a member of their organization.
 CASW member benefits include many free learning resources, including an online journal, live and recorded webinars, and a full-text journal database.
 Visit the CASW website to claim your free national membership.

 There are many ways to acquire new skills and knowledge, and you are not limited to a list of professional development options offered or pre-approved by the College.
-If you are not sure whether an activity can be counted towards your professional development activities, please contact the College for guidance.
+If you are not sure whether a particular training or activity can be counted towards your professional development activities, please contact the College for guidance.

 There are three ways to access the College register online.